Danny Blanchflower (capt), Bill Brown, Ron Henry, Les Allen, Dave Mackay, Terry Dyson,

 Click for a larger image.

-This is the complete fixture list from season 1960/61 with scores from the last programme
+This is the complete fixture list from season 1960/61.Clicking on the image will

 This page is devoted to the night Spurs last won the Football League - as it was

 then, on Monday April 17th 1961.

 The opposition was Sheffield Wednesday who were the first team that season to beat